realasyed/cs4inbash/README.md

 I love Linux and Bash, and I think recreating all of my CS4 assignments in the latter would be a good way to learn it.
 I do not intend for these scripts to be very polished; I am learning as I go.
-However, if I learn of optimizations, I may include a new function with a name like  `better_[FUNCTION NAME]`.
+However, if I learn of optimizations, I may include a new function with a name like  `better-[FUNCTION NAME]`.
 I might not recreate everything, as some of the lessons from my CS class were about OOP, which Bash does not seem to support.
 I'll cross this bridge when I get to it.
 Also, it is worth emphasizing that the original assignments were in Python, not Bash, so I don't think this would be useful for cheaters.